Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 We are nearing it.

-And if you if you are concerned with you know bank closures and things like that, you're damn right you want to have some precious metals on hand.
+And if you are concerned with, you know, bank closures and things like that, you're damn right.

-Um one thing you can say about gold is that it has retained value across civilizational collapses, which you can't say for any fiat currency.
+Well, one thing you can say about gold is that it has retained value across civilizational collapses, which you can't say for any fiat currency.

-It's like it's like y'all have been around for a dozen years.
+It's like, it's like y'all have been around for a dozen years.

 Gold has retained value for eons.

-I think there's a fundamental question here, and I think it's why is gold valuable?
+And I think it's why is gold valuable?

 Because if gold is valuable because it's very difficult to duplicate, it's very hard to inflate the market with gold by mining a bunch of it.

-Um, then Bitcoin, you can make an argument that Bitcoin is just or potentially just as valuable as gold because you know it maxes out at 20 million units or whatever it is that it's it's set to max out.
+If that's the reason that gold is valuable and not some other reason that we ascribe to it, some social construct of, oh, it's shiny or pretty or good jewelry, then Bitcoin, you can make an argument that Bitcoin is just or potentially just as valuable as gold because it maxes out at 20 million units or whatever it is that it's at the max out.

-So it is an anti-inflationary currency, it's not a fiat in that sense that it can just keep bringing it.
+It's not a fiat in that sense that it can just keep bringing it.

-So if you think that gold is valuable because it is like this fixed precious limited asset In a way that nothing else really was a better substitute throughout all of history, then you can make a case for Bitcoin being just as valuable.
+So if you think that gold is valuable because it is like this fixed, precious, limited asset in a way that nothing else really was a better substitute throughout all of history, then you can make a case for Bitcoin being just as valuable.

 I like that.